Robert L. Owen: Early career in Oklahoma

 This bank, like many other banks, lost fifty percent of its deposits within as many days because of the panic, which frightened people and caused them to withdraw their funds for hoarding throughout the United States and led creditors to strenuously press their debtors for settlement ...
 This panic demonstrated the complete instability of the financial system of America and the hazards which businessmen had to meet under a grossly defective banking system.

 As a lawyer and lobbyist, Owen handled a number of significant cases dealing with Indian land issues.
-Most notably, in 1900 he took on a celebrated case on behalf of the Eastern Cherokees against the US Government, seeking compensation which the Cherokees claimed was due to them under a treaty of 1835 for eastern lands lost at the time of the Indian removals.
+Most notably, in 1900 he took on a celebrated case on behalf of the Eastern Cherokees against the U.S. Government, seeking compensation which the Cherokees claimed was due to them under a treaty of 1835 for Eastern lands lost at the time of the Indian removals.
 In 1906, after six years, Owen won the case and obtained compensation of close to $5 million for the Eastern Cherokees.
 He was also successful in his handling of important cases for the Western Cherokees, Choctaws and Chickasaws.

 Beyond his obvious drive and ambition, neither his legal nor his political career was to be hampered by Owen's physical presence.
 He was a tall man of erect bearing, who kept a full head of hair to the end of his life.
 One contemporary newspaper profile described him as looking "like a leading man in a society drama."
 The New York Times spoke of him on his arrival in the Senate as "the square-jawed, black eyed, lithe young man from the West" and continued that "The Senator's voice is his most impressive asset.
 Liquid and soft in quality when he is talking dispassionately, it is as harsh and rasping as a file when he is aroused."

 By the time he launched his political career, the combination of Owen's lucrative legal and lobbying practice, sometimes controversial land deals, and business activities including investments in ranching, mining and oil, had made him a wealthy man.